sirius-ms/sirius-docs.github.io/docs/_pages/advanced-background-information.md

 successfully process your data:

-  - SIRIUS requires **high mass accuracy** data: The mass deviation should be within 20 ppm.
+  - SIRIUS requires **high mass accuracy** data: The mass deviation ideally should be within 10 ppm.
 We are confident that SIRIUS will also provide useful information for lower mass accuracy data (say, 50 ppm), but you should know what you are doing if you are processing such data.